 Located on the old trade route to Tibet near Kathmandu, this is one of the three royal cities.
 As opposed to Patan and Kathmandu, the population of Bhaktapur is primarily Hindu.
 The best place from which to begin a tour of the city is Durbar Square, where in addition to the royal palace, several temples are also located.
 The whole area is a UNESCO World Heritage Site.

-This is one of the largest stupas of its kind in the world, and dates to sometime around the 6th century, possibly even earlier.
-It lies also on the old trade route to Tibet.
+This is one of the largest stupas of its kind in the world, and dates to sometime around the 6th century.

 Chitwan National Park

-Tours from the lodges take visitors into the park, either on foot, or on elephants.
-The park is home to rhinos, Bengal tigers, leopards, sloth bears, gaur deer, and many other creatures.
+The park is home to leopards, sloth bears, rhinos, Bengal tigers, gaur deer, and many others.
 Freshwater dolphins and crocodiles inhabit the rivers and streams but are rarely seen.
-More than 500 species of birds make Chitwan a paradise for ornithologists.

 images for nepal tourism